STM32World/libopencm3-examples/examples/stm32/f4/stm32world-mcustm32f405/miniblink/README.md

 This is the smallest-possible example program using libopencm3.

-It's intended for the ST STM32F4DISCOVERY eval board.
-It should blink the GREEN LED on the board.
+It's intended for the STM32World MCUSTM32F405 eval board.
+It should blink the BLUE LED on the board.

 ## Board connections